digitalisdiana/S-P-500-stock-data-exploration/README.md

 # S&P500 Data Analysis

-This is inspired by the SentDex's Guided project : "Python for Finance" >> https://bit.ly/31xc1no.
+This project is inspired by this series :>> https://bit.ly/31xc1no.

 The different Python files and their contents are :